vicsz/gateway-oauth2login-sample/README.md

 Note: in the application.yml update *resource-server-url* and *redirect-uri-template* if needed

+Note: also ensure that you bind to a Redis Instance for Session Store

 ## Build and Deploy the Resource Server

 ### From the resource server directory :